9 Branching and GithHub Team Workflow

 • Figure 9.10 shows the Pre-commit CI check has failed.
 IGNORE THAT.
 The failure is because this is a private repo and that normally requires a paid plan for pre-commit actions.

-• Github also shows that the branch has no merge conflicts with the Main or base branch.
+• Github also shows that the branch has no merge conflicts with main.

 • When ready to merge, click on `Merge pull request.